jonnor/projects/reprapping/README.md

 Therefore a metal bolt is needed, and an bearing as/for the idler.
 It also relies on the pre-existing bearing(s) in the extruder stepper-motor.

-It should be possible to incrementally improve this by
+It should be possible to incrementally improve this to remove the bearing (while still using a special hobbed bolt).

 An alternative design would be to distribute the force along a larger area.